George Briggs (New York politician)

-George Briggs (May 6, 1805 – June 1, 1869) was an American politician and a United States Representative from New York.
+George Briggs (May 6, 1805 – June 30, 1869) was an American businessman and politician.
+He served in the Vermont House of Representatives from 1837 to 1838, and as a member of the United States House of Representatives from New York from 1849 to 1853, and 1859 to 1861.

 Biography

-Born near Broadalbin, Fulton County, New York Briggs moved to Vermont in 1812 with his parents, who settled in Bennington.
-He attended the public schools.
+Briggs was born near Broadalbin, New York, where he lived until 1812, when his family relocated to Bennington.
+He attended the public schools of Broadalbin and Bennington.

 Career

-Biggs engaged in business as a dealer in hardware and was a member of the Vermont House of Representatives in 1837.
-He returned to New York, settling in New York City in 1838 and continuing in the hardware business.
+Briggs engaged in business as a hardware dealer and was a member of the Vermont House of Representatives from 1837 to 1838.
+He moved to New York City in 1838, where he continued in the hardware business.

-Elected as a Whig to the 31st and 32nd United States Congresses, Biggs was United States Representative for the fifth district of New York from March 4, 1849, to March 3, 1853.
+Elected as a Whig to the 31st and 32nd United States Congresses, Briggs was United States Representative for the fifth district of New York from March 4, 1849, to March 3, 1853.
 He declined to be a candidate for renomination in 1852.

 Briggs was then elected as a Republican to the 36th United States Congress, and was United States Representative for the seventh district of New York from March 4, 1859, to March 3, 1861.
 During the thirty-sixth Congress, he was Chairman of the Committee on Revolutionary Claims.
 He declined to be a candidate for renomination in 1860 and retired.
 In 1866 he was a delegate to the National Union Convention at Philadelphia.

 Death

-Briggs died at his summer home, "Woodlawn," at Saratoga Springs, Saratoga County, New York, on June 1, 1869 (age 64 years, 26 days).
-He is interment was in Greenwood Cemetery, Brooklyn, New York.
+Briggs died at his summer home, "Woodlawn," in Saratoga Springs, New York, on June 30, 1869.
+He was buried at Green-Wood Cemetery in Brooklyn, New York.